 A different overscale situation arises when the ship approaches a scale boundary from a larger to a smaller scale ENC, typically when leaving harbour.
 In combining data from the large scale and the small scale ENCs to generate a display at the larger scale, the ECDIS will have "grossly enlarged" the small scale data.

-In addition to drawing the scale boundaries, the "grossly overscale" part of the display should be identified with pattern AP(OVERSC01), as illustrated.
+In addition to drawing the scale boundaries, the "grossly overscale" part of the display should be identified with area fill OVERSC01, as illustrated.

 In this context, "grossly enlarged" and "grossly overscale" should be taken to mean that the display scale is enlarged/overscale by X2 or more with respect to the maximumDisplayScale.
-For example, at the left edge of Figure 2 the display scale of 1/12,500 is X4 the maximumDisplayScale of 1/50,000, and so the overscale pattern is required.
+For example, at the left edge of Figure 1 the display scale of 1/12,500 is X4 the maximumDisplayScale of 1/50,000, and so the overscale pattern is required.